#Wits100 prioritises entrepreneurship as a solution to high graduate unemployment rates

 Caitlin Manning (21), an honours student in business management sciences, said she became one of the clinicians to put theory into practice and because she believed the clinic was encouraging innovation and risk-taking.

-Senior lecturer at the school of business sciences, Robert Venter, says the school make an application for funding to the British Council in August 2021.
+Senior lecturer at the school of business sciences, Robert Venter, said the school made an application for funding to the British Council in August 2021.
 After being granted the opportunity to establish the clinic as part of the Innovation for African Universities programme, the clinic will use intensive training approaches to help students become world-class entrepreneurs while providing practical experience to the school’s graduates.

 Speaking to Wits Vuvuzela, Mfundo Nkosi, studying towards a master’s in data science and owner of HydroKicks (a sneaker-cleaning venture operating from outside the Matrix building), said he was looking forward to “changing [his] whole industry within the next year” by launching a flagship product through the clinic after registering to receive funding and support.